-Farm Fresh RI excels at running farmers markets, including the largest indoor farmers market in New England — where 3,000 to 5,000 people buy local goods during a four-hour period every Saturday from November to May.
+Farm Fresh RI excels at running farmers markets, including the largest indoor farmers market in out region — where 3,000 to 5,000 people buy local goods during a four-hour period every Saturday from November to May.
 The new Hub will accommodate our Winter Market and provide the infrastructure for a year-round marketplace.

 Large retractable doors lining the Market Hall will facilitate vibrant indoor-outdoor seasonal markets.

 The outdoor market area will provide attractive and welcoming community space during the warmer seasons.